 The lodge is an elegant retreat and the activities that you can do as a family put you in the midst of an Andean paradise.
 Waterfalls, rivers, valleys, and rolling tundra covered in blankets of clouds hide howler monkeys growling in the distance, birds that capture the imagination, and surprises around every bend in the trail that friendly and fun guides point out with deft skill.

-Mashpi Lodge is great to visit as a family – the activities, guides, food and service is very much oriented towards making every member of the family feel good.
+Mashpi Lodge is great to visit as a family – the activities, guides, food, and service are very much oriented towards making every member of the family feel good.
 The kids will explore the forest with their wildlife checklist, and the hikes and activities will be adjusted to your personal needs and interests as a family.
-Besides that, the naturalists´ local knowledge combined with backgrounds in science and education open up the natural world for travelers of all ages.
+Besides that, the naturalists´ local knowledge combined with backgrounds in science and education opens up the natural world for travelers of all ages.

 TOP 10 MASHPI LODGE FAMILY SPECIALS

 When I ask my kids what they most enjoyed at Mashpi Lodge, they say the waterfall swim!
 Nothing is better than a refreshing swim under one of the waterfalls of the reserve-very clean and pure water.
 There are around thirty waterfalls in the reserve, four of which are reached by the network of trails throughout the area.

 Every morning at 6 am the lodge organizes a very special activity for the kids at their rooftop tower.
 Kids learn how to use binoculars for birdwatching, and how to spot birds and use the numbers of the clock to indicate where the birds are perching.
 Yulia and Hanna loved it and wanted to repeat this activity the next morning!